ericjets/YELPCAMP/README.md

 # YELPCAMP
-Review system for campground around the United States.
+Review system for campground around the United States, similar to Yelp.